 I find technology makes the work of nonprofits more cost-effective.
 Remote working is safe and fairly easy!
 Several of the tools I reference are free of charge at the most basic level, and modestly-priced in more extensive forms.
 Thinking smart and making use of these tools can “up your game” dramatically and make you more attractive to audiences and partners of all kinds.
 I find the cost is mostly that of your time: take it.

 My thanks go to our tech partners at Atlanta Grade School Friends.
 We are grateful for being able to avail ourselves of their convenient services.
+For the sake of timeliness, this list has been updated as of 2026.

 If you would like additional information, email me/us via our new Gmail: atlantagradeschoolfriends@gmail.com, or reach out to me directly by using the secure contact form on this blog.